 Simple, Efficient Privacy & Security for the Holistic IoT Solution

 For IoT device manufacturers, solution owners, and systems integrators, who need a futureproof solution, data security, and privacy compliance; and want simple, scalable, provisioning.
-The ZARIOT/@ Company solution provides the answer using SIM-based, end-to-end encryption from device to application, and beyond, to users, management platforms, legitimate 3rd parties, and more.
+The ZARIOT/Atsign (formerly The @ Company) solution provides the answer using SIM-based, end-to-end encryption from device to application, and beyond, to users, management platforms, legitimate 3rd parties, and more.

 This solution can be retrofitted to any cellular device with an eUICC SIM and can bring a level of security to “things” that previously missed certification processes.
 Unlike other solutions, this does not leave data visible at any point, provides provably security and privacy, and does not require added device hardware.

-ZARIOT and The @ Company have partnered to provide an important step forward in securing the IoT industry.
-The innovative @ Company security technology combined with the connectivity and SIM expertise of ZARIOT simplifies the delivery of IoT solutions, making projects more effective and faster to deploy while providing all important end-to-end encryption, controlled data access, and futureproof security and provisioning.
+ZARIOT and Atsign have partnered to provide an important step forward in securing the IoT industry.
+The innovative Atsign security technology combined with the connectivity and SIM expertise of ZARIOT simplifies the delivery of IoT solutions, making projects more effective and faster to deploy while providing all important end-to-end encryption, controlled data access, and futureproof security and provisioning.

 Solution at a glance